Ilyaseh/final-project-c-/README.md

 ## Introduction <a name="introduction"></a>
 This project demonstrates the integration of C++ and Python in creating and utilizing a Convolutional Neural Network (CNN) for image classification.
-It involves data augmentation of the CIFAR-10 dataset using OpenCV in C++, building a CNN model in Python using Tensorflow, and employing the Frugally_Deep library in C++ for model inference.
+It involves data augmentation of the CIFAR-10 dataset using OpenCV in C++, building a CNN model in Python using Tensorflow, and employing the Frugally_Deep library in C++ for model predictions.

 ## Workflow <a name="workflow"></a>
 1. **Data Augmentation with OpenCV in C++**: